p-chan5/EasyPulse/README.md

 ### FILTER 🚿️

-Applies a `High-Pass` filter that eliminates bass.
-Switch to `Low-Pass` to do the opposite.
+Applies a `High-pass` filter that eliminates bass.
+Switch to `Low-pass` to do the opposite.

 ### 2ND / 3RD / 4TH EQUALIZER 🧬